 The Nominating and Corporate Governance Committee and the Board review the completed questionnaires.
 As part of this evaluation process, directors also complete self-assessments which assess matters including skills and experience, preparation, attendance, accountability, communication, and contribution to strategic planning.

 - Director Compensation

-The compensation of directors is determined periodically by the board based on the reviews and recommendations of its Compensation and Benefits Committee.
-In accordance with its mandate, the Compensation and Benefits Committee reviews periodically and makes recommendations to the board on the adequacy and form of the compensation for non-executive directors, taking into account the responsibilities and risks involved and the importance of not compromising directors' independence.
-It also reviews and makes recommendations on the amount and form of compensation for the board chair and committee chairs.
-The Compensation and Benefits Committee may retain and replace any independent firm to advise on directors' compensation, including fixing such firm's fees and other retention terms.
+In accordance with its charter, the Compensation and Benefits Committee reviews and makes recommendations to the Board on an annual basis with respect to the adequacy and form of the compensation for non-executive directors, taking into account the responsibilities and risks involved and the importance of not compromising the directors' independence.
+It also determines fees payable to members of any ad hoc committees established by the Board.

 - Retention of Independent Advisors